moorara/milad.dev/content/posts/github-tools.md

     - Bad UI/UX
     - No code quality feature
     - *diff coverage* GitHub status is combined with *total coverage* GitHub status
-    - Shows a check on `master` causing `master` branch go red in repos with not enough coverage
+    - Shows a check on `master` causing `master` branch goes red in repos with not enough coverage

 ## Dependency Management